PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/pedestrian_attribute_recognition.en.md

 <tbody>
 <tr>
 <td><code>pipeline</code></td>
-<td>The name of the production line or the path to the production line configuration file.
-If it is the name of a production line, it must be supported by PaddleX.</td>
+<td>The name of the pipeline or the path to the pipeline configuration file.
+If it is the name of a pipeline, it must be supported by PaddleX.</td>
 <td><code>str</code></td>
 <td>None</td>
 </tr>
 <tr>
 <td><code>config</code></td>
-<td>Specific configuration information for the production line (if set simultaneously with <code>pipeline</code>, it has higher priority than <code>pipeline</code>, and the production line name must be consistent with <code>pipeline</code>).</td>
+<td>Specific configuration information for the pipeline (if set simultaneously with <code>pipeline</code>, it has higher priority than <code>pipeline</code>, and the pipeline name must be consistent with <code>pipeline</code>).</td>
 <td><code>dict[str, Any]</code></td>
 <td><code>None</code></td>
 </tr>
 <tr>
 <td><code>device</code></td>
-<td>The device used for production line inference.
+<td>The device used for pipeline inference.
 It supports specifying the specific card number of GPUs, such as "gpu:0", other hardware card numbers, such as "npu:0", and CPUs, such as "cpu".</td>
 <td><code>str</code></td>
 <td><code>gpu:0</code></td>
 </tr>
 <tr>
 <td><code>use_hpip</code></td>
 <td>Whether to enable high-performance inference.
-This is only available if the production line supports high-performance inference.</td>
+This is only available if the pipeline supports high-performance inference.</td>
 <td><code>bool</code></td>
 <td><code>False</code></td>
 </tr>
 </tbody>
 </table>

-(2) The `predict()` method of the pedestrian attribute recognition production line object is called to perform inference prediction.
+(2) The `predict()` method of the pedestrian attribute recognition pipeline object is called to perform inference prediction.
 This method returns a `generator`.
 Below are the parameters and their descriptions for the `predict()` method:

 <table>
 <thead>